American Yacht Harbor

 - Accidents can happen at any time on vacation, but often they happen on the first and last day, so keep watch and do not get distracted when your children are playing by, or in the water.

 - Children in or near water should always be supervised by an adult and never left unattended.
+Keep an eye on them and do not get distracted in and around the water.

 - Get in the water with them, it is easier to keep an eye on them as well as good fun.
 Floatation devices are highly recommended for children but are not a substitute for supervision.